-Verse four says, “Do not answer a fool according to his folly, lest you also be like him.”
+Verse four says, “Answer not a fool according to his folly, lest you be like him yourself.”
 Presuppositions play an important role in apologetics.
 Everyone has starting assumptions (presuppositions) that they assume to be true at the onset of an argument.
 For example, an atheist has the presupposition that God does not exist and that the universe and life arose naturalistically.
-Bible-believing Christians, however, have the presupposition that God exists, He has revealed Himself to us in His Word, and that the Bible, because it is God’s Word, is the true history (and future!) of the universe.
+Bible-believing Christians, however, have the presupposition that God exists, he has revealed himself to us in his Word, and the Bible—because it is God’s Word—relates the true history (and future!) of the universe.
 These two sets of presuppositions are quite obviously very different.
 It is through our presuppositions that we interpret the universe as we seek to answer questions about past events or the purposes involved in those events.

-Often when a Christian is debating with a skeptic, the skeptic will want the Christian to give up their presuppositions and approach the debate “neutrally.”
+Often when a Christian is debating with a skeptic, the skeptic will want the Christian to give up his presuppositions and approach the debate “neutrally.”
 For example, the skeptic may ask the Christian to “prove” that there is a Creator without using the Bible.
-But Christians cannot give up their presuppositions because this results in adopting the skeptic’s presuppositions, forcing us to answer the argument on their terms.
-To agree to think like the skeptic is to violate the command of Paul to “take every thought captive to the obedience of Christ” (2 Corinthians 10:4–6).
+But Christians cannot give up their presuppositions because this results in adopting the skeptic’s presuppositions, forcing them to answer the argument on the skeptic’s terms.
+To agree to think like the skeptic is to violate the command of Paul to “take every thought captive to obey Christ” (2 Corinthians 10:5).
 There is no such thing as achieving “neutrality” in an argument.
-Jesus makes this clear when He says, “He who is not with Me is against Me” (Matthew 12:30).
-When a Christian gives up their presuppositions, they are walking into a battle unarmed and unprotected because they no longer have the proper framework of biblical revelation through which to interpret evidence and present arguments.
+Jesus makes this clear when he says, “Whoever is not with me is against me” (Matthew 12:30).
+When Christians give up their presuppositions, they are walking into a battle unarmed and unprotected because they no longer have the proper framework of biblical revelation through which to interpret evidence and present arguments.
 If we agree to the terms of the skeptic, we are answering the question in accord with the foolish assumptions of their unbiblical worldview.
 We are not to do this.
-“Do not answer a fool according to [the terms of] his folly, lest you also be like him.”
+“Answer not a fool according to [the terms of] his folly, lest you be like him yourself.”

-Open the Scriptures and show the skeptic why they are mistaken.
+Open the Scriptures and show the skeptic why he is mistaken.

-What should be done instead is to proclaim the truth of who God is and how He created the universe just as He describes in the Bible.
+What should be done instead is to proclaim the truth of who God is and how he created the universe just as he describes in the Bible.
 Just as a soldier would not put down his weapon because his opponent doesn’t believe his weapon is real, a Christian should never lay aside the Word of God, which is a powerful sword given to us by God (Hebrews 4:12; cf. Ephesians 6:17).
 The skeptic knows that God exists because God has made it plain to everyone through the general revelation of creation.
-They know there is a divine and powerful God, but they suppress that truth in unrighteousness (Romans 1:18–23).
-Open the Scriptures and show the skeptic why they are mistaken.
-Read Genesis 1, John 1:1–5, and Colossians 1:15–18 to them and explain how God created all things through Jesus Christ who is the Creator.
-Call them to look to God as the foundation for their thinking, not their own thoughts and opinions.
-As we proclaim the truths of the Bible, we trust that the Holy Spirit will work to open the eyes of the skeptic to the truth of God’s Word and convict them of their own sinfulness and need for Jesus Christ as the Savior (Romans 10:5–16).
+He knows there is a divine and powerful God, but he suppresses that truth in unrighteousness (Romans 1:18–23).
+Open the Scriptures and show the skeptic why he is mistaken.
+Read Genesis 1, John 1:1–5, and Colossians 1:15–18 to him and explain how God created all things through Jesus Christ who is the Creator.
+Call him to look to God as the foundation for his thinking, not his own thoughts and opinions.
+As we proclaim the truths of the Bible, we trust that the Holy Spirit will work to open the eyes of the skeptic to the truth of God’s Word and convict him of his own sinfulness and need for Jesus Christ as the Savior (Romans 10:5–16).

 After we explain that we will not give up our presuppositions but will use the true history recorded in Scripture to interpret the evidence and present arguments, we can “answer a fool according to his folly” by showing him the logical consequences of his presuppositions.
 To do this, we help the skeptic see where his thinking leads when it is followed to its natural conclusions—we point out the foolishness of his thinking so he doesn’t think he is wiser than God.
 For example, you can ask, “If you believe that animals killing one another is simply part of nature and humans are just smart animals, then why is it wrong for humans to kill and eat one another?
 We don’t get mad at a big salmon eating a smaller salmon.”
 This type of question reveals the skeptic’s inconsistent thinking, exposing the foolishness of a worldview without God.

 Most atheists assume several things to be true.
 For example, they assume the existence of morality, logic, and the consistency of the laws of nature.
-And, yet, according to their own presuppositions, none of these things should exist.
-And yet they do!
-Let me explain why their assumptions are inconsistent with a worldview that assumes only matter and energy exist, helping the skeptic to see the foolishness of their materialistic or naturalistic worldview.1
+And yet, according to their own presuppositions, none of these things should exist.
+But they do!
+Let me explain why their assumptions are inconsistent with a worldview that assumes only matter and energy exist, helping the skeptic to see the foolishness of his materialistic or naturalistic worldview.1

 Most skeptics believe in the existence of morality.
-Indeed, they will often argue against the biblical God by claiming that God is an immoral monster for acts of judgment like the global Flood of Genesis.
+Indeed, they will often argue against the biblical God by claiming that God is an immoral monster for acts of judgment like the global flood of Genesis.
 But what standard do they have to claim that God is immoral?
 If life just evolved naturalistically from matter and energy, then where do immaterial laws of morality come from?
 And who establishes these laws?
 Government?
 Society?
 The individual?
 If it is government, then one government cannot call the actions of another government wrong.
 So was Hitler wrong in trying to exterminate the Jews?
-If it is society, then they run into the same problem.
-They can’t look at a cannibalistic society and claim that what they are doing is wrong because their society approves of the practice.
+If it is society, they run into the same problem.
+They can’t look at a cannibalistic society and claim that what they are doing is wrong, because that society approves of the practice.
 Is it the individual?
-If this is the case, and murdering and stealing are right for me, then why shouldn’t I murder and steal from you?
+If this is the case, and murdering and stealing are right for me, then why shouldn’t I murder and steal from them?
 They can’t tell me it’s wrong!
-It’s just wrong for you.
+It’s just wrong for them.